August 21, 2019

 There are a ton of fun ways to move your body that don’t have to seem like ‘icky’ exercise.

-Try and find that activity and when they want you to do it with them.
-Then do it.
-That’s all you can do.
+Try and find that activity and when they want you to, do it with them.